Sihwa Lake Tidal Power Station: Construction

 The power station was built in 2011 and started to operate in 2012.
-The project cost US$560 million was borne by the South Korean Government.
+The project cost of US$560 million was borne by the South Korean Government.

 Environmental context

 After the seawall was built in 1994, pollution built up in the newly created Sihwa Lake reservoir, making its water useless for agriculture.
 Concentrations of perfluorooctane sulfonate (PFOS) measured in Lake Sihwa were among the greatest ever measured in the environment.
 In January 2003, PFOS had been found at 730 ng/L in Lake Shihwa water.

 In 2004, seawater was reintroduced in the hope of flushing out contamination; inflows from the tidal barrage were envisaged as a complementary permanent solution.
 As of 2007 the power station was planned to provide this indirect environmental benefit, as well as renewable energy.